PIRLS 2011 Results

 - The average score for girls was higher than the average score for boys in the United States (562 vs. 551) and in the one education system separately assessed in the United States, Florida (576 vs. 561) (figure 3).

 - Compared to the U.S. national average reading score, White, Asian, and multiracial students scored higher on average, while Black and Hispanic 4th-graders scored lower on average (figure 4).

 - In the United States, schools were classified into five categories on the basis of the percentage of students in the school eligible for free or reduced-price lunch.
 The percentage of students eligible and the average reading score in each category are as follows: less than 10 percent (605), 10 to 24.9 percent (584), 25 to 49.9 percent (568), 50 to 74.9 percent (544), and 75 percent or more (520).
 In all cases, students from schools with lower proportions of free lunch eligibility scored higher, on average, than students from schools with higher proportions of free lunch eligibility (figure 5).

 PIRLS Benchmarking Participant: Florida

 One state, Florida, participated as a separate education system.
-A state public school sample was drawn at grade 4 for Florida in order to benchmark their student performance internationally.
+A state public school sample was drawn at grade 4 for Florida in order to benchmark its student performance internationally.

 - In Florida public schools, the average score (569) was higher than both the PIRLS scale average and the U.S. average.
-No education system scored higher than Florida; 4 were not measurably different, and 48 scored lower.
+No education system scored higher than Florida; 4 had scores that were not measurably different, and 48 scored lower.
 See more of Florida's results (133 KB) from PIRLS 2011.